15 Non-Alcoholic Drinks to Get You Through Dry January and Beyond

-Beet kvass is another naturally fermented drink, this one with humble Eastern European origins.
+Beet kvass is another naturally fermented drink, one with humble Eastern European origins.
 Watch Cortney Burns of San Francisco’s acclaimed, now-closed Bar Tartine show us how to brew it at home.

-We’re pretty sure there is no legitimate reason to brew tea by leaving it out in the hot sun all afternoon, but it sure is a fun little craft project, isn’t it?
+We’re pretty sure there is no legitimate reason to brew tea by leaving it out in the direct sun all afternoon, but it sure is a fun little craft project, isn’t it?
 Customize it with whatever herbs and aromatic botanicals tickle your fancy.

 We suggest using a medium-dark coffee to brew as the base for this Vietnamese ice coffee, but you can give it a shot with whatever beans you have around.

-A classic agua fresca is the definition of a perfect summer thirst quencher.
+A classic agua fresca is the definition of a perfect thirst quencher.
 Sweeten this juuuust a little bit more with agave, and throw some fresh mint or ginger in for kicks.

 Again, just stop following this recipe at step 4 for a classic, sweet, cinnamon horchata that you can pour over ice and sip all day.